rasmusab/bayes.js/README.md

 A small toy javascript MCMC framework that can be used fit Bayesian models in the browser.
 The two major files are:

 * __mcmc.js__ Implements a MCMC framework which can be used to fit Bayesian model with both discrete and continuous parameters.
-Currently the only algorithm that is implemented is a version of the *adaptive Metropolis within Gibbs* algorithm presented by [Roberts and Rosenthal (2009) ](http://probability.ca/jeff/ftpdir/adaptex.pdf)
+Currently the only algorithm that is implemented is a version of the *adaptive Metropolis within Gibbs* algorithm presented by [Roberts and Rosenthal (2009) ](http://probability.ca/jeff/ftpdir/adaptex.pdf).
+Importing this file creates the global object `mcmc`.
 * __distributions.js__ A collection of log density functions that can be used to construct Bayesian models.
-Follows the naming scheme `ld*` (for example, `ldnorm` and `ldpois`) and uses the same parameters as the `d*` density function in R.
+Follows the naming scheme `ld.*` (for example, `ld.norm` and `ld.pois`) and uses the same parameters as the `d*` density function in R. Importing this file creates the global object `ld`.

-Currently these two files just pollutes the global name space, which should probably be changed...
 In addition to this the whole thing is wrapped within an [Rstudio](https://www.rstudio.com/) project as I've use R and JAGS to write some tests.

 In __mcmc.js__ the currently sole sampler is `AmwgSampler`.
 Here is how to make an instance of `AmwgSampler` and to produce a number of samples:
 ```
-var sampler =  new AmwgSampler(params, norm_post, data);
+var sampler =  new mcmc.AmwgSampler(params, norm_post, data);
 var samples = sampler.sample(1000)
 ```